luchfilip/NetworkProgramming/Lab5-Keylogger/README.md

 Also, by using a timer, I am taking the screenshot of the display every 10 seconds, but I limited the number of screenshots to be made, to 10.

+When the user presses `ESC`, the application terminates itself.

 See source code in order to check the implementation, the logs and screenshots.